Kennedy's vaccine advisers change COVID shot guidance, calling them an individual choice

 Like flu vaccines, COVID-19 shots now are being updated yearly, but only about 44% of seniors and 13% of children were up-to-date on the coronavirus vaccinations last year, the CDC said.

+The panel did recommend that the CDC add more information about risks and uncertainties to vaccine sheets that are given to patients.

+“I don’t think the effects on access are as dramatic as they could have been,” said Dr. Jesse Goodman of Georgetown University, a former FDA vaccine chief.
+“But there’s a lot that’s uncertain and the negative effect on public trust will continue.”

-Among many unproven questions about risks that the panel raised Friday was one rare side effect that people already are warned about: a kind of heart inflammation called myocarditis, mostly in young men, that was discovered in the early days of vaccination in 2021.
-A scientist studying whether people with certain genes are uniquely susceptible to that risk told the panel the Trump administration had canceled his grant before the research could be finished.
+One risk that already is on the vaccines' label is a rare side effect called myocarditis, a kind of heart inflammation, that was discovered in the early days of vaccination in 2021.
+On Friday, a scientist studying whether people with certain genes are uniquely susceptible to that risk told the panel the Trump administration had canceled his grant before the research could be finished.

-The panel took up COVID-19 vaccinations as the virus remains a public health threat.
-CDC data released in June shows the virus resulted in 32,000 to 51,000 U.S. deaths and more than 250,000 hospitalizations last fall and winter.
-Most at risk for hospitalization are seniors and young children — especially those who were unvaccinated.
+The COVID-19 debate was only one issue the panel tackled during its two-day meeting.
+In other steps:

-The panel opened the second day of its meeting with continued confusion over a question it left hanging Thursday: whether to end a longstanding CDC recommendation that all newborns be vaccinated at birth against a liver virus, hepatitis B.
+— The advisers postponed a decision on whether to end a longstanding CDC recommendation that all newborns be vaccinated at birth against a liver virus, hepatitis B.

-The panel had been considering whether to recommend delaying that initial vaccination — something doctors and parents already can choose to do.
-But amid criticism from independent pediatric and infectious disease specialists who say the vaccine is safe and has helped infant infections drop sharply, the advisers decided Friday to postpone that decision.
+The panel had been considering whether to recommend delaying that initial vaccination — something doctors and parents already can choose to do — but pulled back amid criticism from independent pediatric and infectious disease specialists who say the vaccine is safe and has helped infant infections drop sharply.

 They recommended that for children under 4, their first dose of protection against MMR — measles, mumps and rubella — and chickenpox should be in separate shots, not a combination version known as MMRV.
 Since 2009, the CDC has said it prefers separate shots for initial doses of those vaccines and 85% of toddlers already do.